 These piping practices remain the same.
-However, because of the different mass flows and pressures, the line diameter required to carry the oil and refrigerant may not be the same as a similar tonnage R-22 unit.
-Also, the allowable pressure drop may be greater for R-410A than R-22.
+However, because of the different mass flows and pressures, the line diameter required to carry the oil and refrigerant may not be the same as a similar tonnage using a different refrigerant.

 Evidence accumulated over years of observation demonstrates that the lower the refrigerant charge, the more reliably a split air-conditioning system performs.
 Any amount of refrigerant in excess of the minimum design charge becomes difficult to manage.
 The excess refrigerant tends to collect in areas that can interfere with proper operation and eventually shortens the service life of the system.
 To successfully minimize the system refrigerant charge, the correct line size should be used and the line length must be kept to a minimum.